 There is increased scope for the NPSO to retain intellectual property (IP), which may be beneficial in promoting competition, for 'market catalyst' solutions.
-The NPSO then has the option to set up legal structures to retain IP and recover its initial investment if the market has been proven.
+The NPSO then has the option to set up legal structures to retain IP and recover its initial costs if the market has been proven.

-1.4.3 Commercial Considerations for End-User Solutions
+Commercial Considerations for End-User Solutions